 Radio Local Area Networks (LAN), such as wireless LAN (IEEE 802.11 family) for information exchange over tens to hundreds of metres or as an in-vehicle wireless communications link between an in-vehicle internet router and vehicle occupants’ devices, often referred to as a Wi-Fi hotspot.

-Trusted direct short-range communications between vehicles (V2V) and between vehicles and road transport infrastructure (V2I), or between vehicles and VRUs (V2VRU).
+Direct short-range communications between vehicles (V2V) and between vehicles and road transport infrastructure (V2I), or between vehicles and VRUs (V2VRU), such as Cellular Vehicle-to-Everything (C-V2X) sidelink communications and IEEE 802.11p.

 Cellular communications providing voice, text messages, and mobile internet access via International Mobile Telecommunications (IMT).